 However, the main drawback is that software encoders are not dedicated devices.
 Computers are designed for multitasking and perform multiple actions at once.
 They lack the robustness and speed of hardware devices since they cannot dedicate their full resources to the live stream encoding process.

 Dacast uses the popular open-source encoder OBS Studio.
 Not only is this program free, but easy to learn and operate as well.
 OBS is a great option for new broadcasters and those looking for simplicity and reliability in their recording setups.
+However, broadcasters need the right system set up in order to fully take advantage of the open-source features of the OBS broadcasting software.
+To learn more, check out our post on the minimum OBS system requirements for live streaming.

 Adobe Media Encoder is another popular software encoder option but is yielding to OBS Studio and other newer platforms.
 Adobe’s Flash Player plugin has also lost favor amongst internet browsers with HTML5 becoming the de facto standard.